The Wedding Present: The Hit Parade (1992)

-The Island era (1994-1995)
+The Island era (1994–1995)

 The band spent most of 1993 taking time off, occasionally playing gigs.
-A stopgap compilation of three more archive radio sessions, Peel Sessions 1987-1990, was released by Strange Fruit.
+A stopgap compilation of three more archive radio sessions, Peel Sessions 1987–1990, was released by Strange Fruit.
 When they re-emerged in early 1994 with the news that they had signed to Island Records, it was quickly followed by the announcement that Gregory had left the band, due to lack of enthusiasm, and was replaced by Darren Belk.
-For their next album, The Wedding Present again left for the United States and enlisted Steve Fisk (Screaming Trees, Nirvana).
+For their next album, the Wedding Present again left for the United States and enlisted Steve Fisk (Screaming Trees, Nirvana).
 The result was Watusi.
 The album's songs ranged from warm lo-fi pop ("Gazebo", "Big Rat") to semi-psychedelic, Velvets-like workouts ("Click Click", "Catwoman").

 No further albums were recorded for Island, and the best part of 1995 was spent the same way as 1993: touring, writing new material, no recording.
-Paul Dorrington decided to quit the band; no replacement was made as Belk doubled on bass and guitar.
-In the autumn of 1995, The Wedding Present released "Sucker", a self-financed single that was sold at their gigs only (it has since been included on compilation albums).
+Paul Dorrington quit the band; no replacement was made as Belk doubled on bass and guitar.
+In the autumn of 1995, the Wedding Present released "Sucker", a self-financed single that was sold at their gigs only (it has since been included on compilation albums).
 Shortly after, the band signed with independent label Cooking Vinyl.

-The Cooking Vinyl era (1995-1997/99)
+The Cooking Vinyl era (1995–1997/99)

 The band, still a three-piece, recorded their newly written material and issued the car-themed six-track mini-album, Mini.
 Belk played both guitar and bass on the songs.
 Shortly after releasing the album, Jayne Lockey, who had already sung backing vocals on Mini, was announced as the band's new bass player.
-Belk decided to quit the band and was replaced by Simon Cleave.
+Belk quit the band and was replaced by Simon Cleave.
 Both Lockey and Cleave were former members of Tse Tse Fly, along with Paul Dorrington and Mark Goodham.

 The band still had material from their sabbatical year and went into the studio again to record Saturnalia.
-This proved to be the last new material by The Wedding Present for a long time.
+This proved to be the last new material by the Wedding Present for a long time.
 After playing a number of gigs to support the album, the last one in Liverpool on 18 January 1997, the band took a long sabbatical.